MicrosoftDocs/Viva/Viva/glint/setup/insights-integration.md

 ---
-title: Integrate Viva Insights into Viva Glint
+title: Integrate Viva Glint into Viva Insights
-description: Connect Copilot usage metrics and uncover greater insights about employee sentiments by sending Viva Glint feedback survey results to Viva Insights Power BI. ms.author: JudithWeiner
+description: Connect sentiments about how people work with sentiments about how people feel by sending Viva Glint survey feedback to Viva Insights Power BI. ms.author: JudithWeiner
 author: JudyWeiner
 manager: mbarry